dxmegvpw/web_page/senior_thesis/temp.md

         .
     \end{equation}
 $$
-From superpotential, we can get the term related auxiliary $$F$$ as
+From superpotential, we can get the term related auxiliary $F$ as
 $$
     \begin{align}
         \mathcal{W}